bmbruno/js-promises-demo/README.md

 # JavaScript Promises by Example

-This repo features several working examples of JavaScript Promises and composition functions of the Promise object.
+This repo features several examples of JavaScript Promises and composition functions of the Promise object.

 To use this: